 Northeast digging out from latest blast of winter weather

+A fluffy snow up to two-feet deep blanketed parts of the Northeast, just days after the biggest storm of the season dumped up to... .
 A man crosses Maine Street where snow has been piled high during a blizzard, Monday, Feb.
 13, 2017, in Brunswick, Maine.
-A fluffy snow up to two-feet deep blanketed parts of the Northeast, just days after the biggest storm of the season dumped up to 19 inches of snow on the region.

 Comments